deeheber/Danielle-s-Blog/src/content/blog/adding-new-post.md

 author: Danielle Heberling
 pubDatetime: 2022-09-23T15:22:00Z
 modDatetime: 2023-12-21T09:12:47.400Z
-title: Adding new posts
+title: Adding new blog
-slug: adding-new-posts
+slug: adding-new-blog
 featured: true
 draft: false
 tags:
   - docs
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  Some rules & recommendations for creating or adding new blog using AstroPaper theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new blog in AstroPaper blog theme.

 ## Table of contents